asdawn/QGIS4CentOS8/README.md

 + GRASS not found

 Now grass relies on some python package, that package relies on something can not installed with pip3 or dnf, so I do not install it, and most functions are okay.
 If necessary, you have to try it yourself.

++ Binaries

+I'll share my compilations of QGIS and libspatialindex.
+However you have to install all dependencies, and I'm not sure it can run on your machine.